It’s always discouraging to fall behind on your mortgage payments, especially when you’re working so hard to meet them

-This means your home will be sold at public auction, with the proceeds meant to cover some of the unpaid loans.
-When this moment arrives, you have a choice to make: whether or not to hire an attorney.
+But if you fall far enough behind, the lender may begin the foreclosure process, which means your home will be sold at a public auction, with the proceeds meant to cover some of the unpaid loans.

-Some might shy away from an attorney, especially when they’re in a financial bind, but you will most definitely be at a disadvantage if you go through foreclosure without an attorney.
+If this moment arrives, you need to strongly consider hiring an attorney.
+You might be hesitant, especially since you’re in a financial bind, but you’ll definitely be at a disadvantage if you try to go through foreclosure without an attorney.

 How Can an Attorney Help?

 For starters, the foreclosure process is difficult to understand.
 Procedures vary from state to state, and even from court to court.
-You need someone on your side that understands the process and what it takes to navigate it.
+You need someone on your side who understands the process and how to navigate it.

-Your attorney has the ability to pursue a loan modification, which is an agreement between you and the lender that changes the original terms of the loan.
-This could result in a lower interest rate or extension of the amortization terms.
+- Pursuing loan modifications, which are agreements between homeowners and lenders that change the original terms of loans.
+Getting a loan modification could result in a lower interest rate or extension of the amortization terms.

-An attorney can also represent you in foreclosure mediation, which some states offer.
-This is when you and the lender come together to work out an alternative to foreclosure.
-An attorney will ensure the bank treats you fairly and you are not taken advantage of.
+- Representing you in foreclosure mediation, which would involve you and your lender coming together to work out an alternative to foreclosure.
+Your attorney will ensure the bank treats you fairly and see to it that you’re not taken advantage of.

 NJ Attorney Can Help You Avoid Foreclosure

 In your time of need, turn to experienced New Jersey real estate and bankruptcy attorney Joel R. Spivack.
-For over 30 years he has helped those who have fallen behind on mortgage payments and are at risk for losing their home.
-Let him put his experience and skills to work helping you keep your home.
+For over 30 years, he has helped many people who have fallen behind on mortgage payments and risked losing their homes.
+Let him put his experience and skills to work helping you keep your home!

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.